sylhare/Type-on-Strap/README.md

   theme_settings:
     title: My Jekyll Blog                 # Name of website
     avatar: assets/img/triangular.svg     # Path of avatar image, to be displayed in the theme's header
-    gravatar: f98....6bfc                 # MD5 hash of your email address
     description: My blog posts            # Short description, primarily used by search engines
 ```